 To do this, it is first necessary to understand about BMR and METs.

 Basal metabolism refers to a series of life-supporting processes that the body constantly carries out, such as breathing.
 The body burns calories to support these processes.
-The rate at which the body does this is the BMR.

 The BMR varies between people.
 It is difficult to calculate precisely as it depends on several factors, including genetic factors that are difficult to measure.
 But it is possible to estimate BMR using sex, body size, and age.